-was the essence of the assignment for aone:eight in the Democratic Republic of Congo (DRC).
+Exploring the daily experience of an orphan in the Democratic Republic of Congo was the objective of this aone:eight assignment.
 The organization has sent volunteers and donations to a particular orphanage for years and wanted to understand the realities, the challenges, the joys, and the sacrifices of supporting an orphanage.
 The intended use for the visuals would be fundraising campaigns and awareness applications.

 FOCUS ON LIFE

 The Congo for Christ Center (CCC) in Uvira was founded in 2007 by a pastor who returned home after years of intense fighting in the region.
 It shelters and provides for 57 orphans and a sizable staff, most of which are volunteers without stipend or pay.

 Our goal was to generate images for fundraising use in a way that conveyed relationships, context and an insight on the daily offices, leisures, and ceremonies of the CCC and the community that developed around the orphanage.